DARRIN T. MISH: Welcome to the IRS Solution Attorney show. I am the IRS Solution Attorney Darrin T. Mish.

 DARRIN T. MISH: Yeah, there is a table I think it’s publication 1494, and it basically says if you are single and you have X number of dependents and you get paid weekly or bi-weekly or bi-monthly or semi-monthly or monthly then this is how much you get to keep.

 KATRINA MADEWELL: But if you don’t do that in advance then they are going to swoop 80%?

 DARRIN T. MISH: Well, they are going to swoop almost 80% anyway regardless.
 Unless you are very low income.
 In which case, you might make so little money that you are what we call levy proof which means they can levy you but they are not going to get any money.
 But if you are levy proof you have other issues like it’s already hard to live on these tiny amounts of money that you earn.

 The IRS doesn’t really levy you in the hopes that they are going to get all that you owe them they are levying you to get your attention.
-It’s like whenever I think of a wage levy I think of the IRS grabbing you by the shoulders and shaking you like a shaken baby.
+It’s like whenever I think of a wage garnishment I think of the IRS grabbing you by the shoulders and shaking you like a shaken baby.
 They are like, hello, like wake up, you’ve got to pay attention to us.
 One of the things that is hard about a wage levy is you have to have your missing tax returns filed before they are going to agree to release the levy.

 KATRINA MADEWELL: Ouch.

 DARRIN T. MISH: Now here’s the challenge…

 DARRIN T. MISH: Yeah, here is the challenge.
 What if it’s been 5 years, what if it’s been 10 years since you have filed a tax return and you’ve got to get 5 or 10 tax returns prepared…